moui72/dv/README.md

 # Note

 If you attempt to run this SPA from your file system, you will need to do [something](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en) about CORS.
-It's recommended that you use a webserver instead.
+It's recommended that you use a web server instead.

 # Author
 Tyler Peckenpaugh